Stabilizing the Q-Gradient Field for Policy Smoothness in Actor-Critic Methods: Conclusion

 \section{Conclusion}

-In this work, we identify the critic's irregular geometry as the root of policy instability.
-Using the Implicit Function Theorem, we prove that policy sensitivity is governed by the ratio of the Q-function's mixed-partial volatility to its curvature.
-To validate this insight, we propose PAVE to stabilize this geometry.
-Empirical results confirm that paving the Q-gradient field induces smooth policies without actor constraints, substantiating our hypothesis and the importance of a critic-centric perspective in continuous control.
+We identify the critic's irregular geometry as the root of policy instability and prove that policy sensitivity is governed by the ratio of the Q-function's mixed-partial volatility to its action-space curvature.
+PAVE stabilizes this geometry through critic-side losses, and our experiments confirm that paving the Q-gradient field smooths policies without any actor-side constraint, substantiating a critic-centric perspective on continuous control.